semateos/stimpy-medium/README.md

 See: [https://devcenter.heroku.com/articles/getting-started-with-nodejs](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 ####Production Build
-Before going into production you will want to concatenate and minify your assets.
+Before going into production you may want to concatenate and minify your assets.

-To mini run:
+To minify run:
 ```bash
 $ gulp
 ```